HathorNetwork/hathor-wallet-headless/ATOMIC_SWAP.md

 1. Signing phase
   - Participants will sign the proposed transaction and exchange the signatures.
   - A participant will collect the signatures and push the signed transaction on the network.

+### Simulation

+Let's divide the steps from an atomic-swap using a simulated exchange between Alice and Bob.

+1. Alice and Bob agree that Bob will send 10 HTR to Alice in exchange for 20 TKa (Token Alice).
+2. Bob starts a proposal with his side of the swap (sending 10 HTR and receiving 20 TKa to one of his addresses).
+    - Uses `POST /wallet/atomic-swap/tx-proposal`
+    - He will send the serialized proposal to Alice.
+    - Alice will check the contents of the proposal with the decode api
+3. Alice will update the proposal with her side of the swap (sending 20 TKa and receiving 10 HTR to one of her addresses).
+    - Uses `POST /wallet/atomic-swap/tx-proposal`
+    - The serialized proposal generated here will be complete and should be used by both participants for signing.
+    - Both participants should use the decode api to check
+4. Alice and Bob will use the get-my-signatures to generate their signatures.
+    - Uses `POST /wallet/atomic-swap/get-my-signatures`
+5. Either Bob or Alice will collect all signatures and use the sign-and-push api to send the transaction to the network.
+    - Uses `POST /wallet/atomic-swap/sign-and-push`

 ## Decoding the proposal string